MarwanAllG/Smart-Methods-Task2/README.md

 Task2: -

-- Create a web page to control the arm using web serial API
+- Create a web page to control using web serial API

 - Write the control code in ardunio